-The Ultimate Holiday Fruitcake Recipe
+The Ultimate Fruitcake Recipe

-Traditional Christmas fruitcake: love it or loathe it?
+Traditional Christmas fruitcake: do you love it or loathe it?

-This loaf is a much-beloved staple for many around the holidays — and our ultimate fruitcake recipe never fails.
+This loaf is a much-beloved staple for us around the holidays—and our ultimate fruitcake recipe never fails.
+(It was developed by former food editor, Monda Rosenberg, who helmed the Chatelaine Test Kitchen for three decades.)
 We’ve even converted several fruitcake-averse staffers: they all agree that this cake is moist, flavourful and delicious.
-If you can, try to bake it early (anytime from now to two weeks before you want to eat it — especially before the holiday cookie season revs up) and wrap it in brandy-soaked cheesecloth so the flavours can work their magic on the cake.
+If you can, try to bake it early (ideally at least two weeks before you want to eat it—especially before the holiday cookie season revs up) and wrap it in brandy-soaked cheesecloth so the flavours can work their magic on the cake.

-Kitchen note: Really love fruitcake?
-Try a more luxurious version of the cake, complete with weekly brandy-brushings and decadent marzipan and fondant layers.

 Prep: 1 hour 30 minutes